Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Sorting and Ranking

 We create $Q_i$ only if $S$ contains numbers of a region $\mathcal R_i$.
-Summed over the $k \le N/r$ non-empty regions, our structure uses $(\sum_{x = 0}^{k} O(\log \#(x, S))) + O(rk) = \sum_{x = 0}^{k} O(\log \#(x, S)) + O(\bb) = O(\bb)$ bits.
+Summed over the $k \le N/\tau$ non-empty regions, our structure uses $(\sum_{x = 0}^{k} O(\log \#(x, S))) + O(\tau k) = \sum_{x = 0}^{k} O(\log \#(x, S)) + O(\bb) = O(\bb)$ bits.

-For a structure $Q_i$, the array $A_i$ and $A'_i$ can be constructed in $O(k')$ time, where $k'$ are the number of self-delimiting numbers in $\mathcal R_i \cap S$.
+For a structure $Q_i$, the array $A_i$ can be constructed in $O(k')$ time, where $k'$ are the number of self-delimiting numbers in $\mathcal R_i \cap S$.
 Let the numbers inside the $i$th region occupy $\bb'$ bits.
 The rank-select structure can be initialized in $O(\bb'/\tau)$ time.
 Since our smallest possible self-delimiting number uses $\Omega(1)$ bits and the largest possible uses $O(\tau)$ bits, the sum of the numbers of region $\mathcal R_i$ is within $\bb'$ and $2^{\bb'}$ and our amount of numbers within $\bb'$ bits is within the bounds $\Omega(\bb' / \tau)$ (if most self-delimiting numbers are large) and $O(\bb')$ (if most self-delimiting numbers are small).
-In the worst-case, we store $\Theta(\bb'/\tau)$ numbers within the $\bb'$ bits and we end up with a construction time that is linear to the amount of numbers in $Q_i$.
-Therefore, in total our structure can be constructed in $O(k + \bb / \tau)$ time. \end{proof} We want to remark that the (dense) rank can be answered in constant time with both data structures above without knowing the position~$p$ if all numbers in the given sequence $S$ are smaller than~$\bb$.
+In the worst-case, we store $\Theta(\bb'/\tau)$ numbers within the $\bb'$ bits, and we end up with a construction time that is linear to the amount of numbers in $Q_i$.
+Therefore, in total our structure can be constructed in $O(k + \bb / \tau)$ time. \end{proof}